Removing a Node from a Cluster

 When you remove a node, Big Data Service decommissions the node before deleting it.
 However, if the decommissioning process doesn't finish in the 40-minute time limit, the request fails.
 Time taken to decommission a node depends on the number of blocks in the node that need to be moved.
 Therefore, we recommend that you decommission a node before removing it from the cluster.

-To remove a node from a cluster from the OCI Console, complete the following: - On the Clusters list page, select the cluster that you want to work with.
-If you need help finding the list page or the cluster, see Listing Clusters in a Compartment.
+- On the List of cluster nodes list page, find the node that you want to delete.
+If you need help finding the list page or the node, see Listing Cluster Nodes.

 - From the for the node, select Delete node.

-- In the Delete node panel, enter the cluster admin password.
+- In the Delete node dialog box, enter the cluster admin password.

-- Select Force delete even when decommissioning fails to delete the node after it's gracefully decommissioned and deleted from Ambari.
+- (Optional) To delete the node after it's gracefully decommissioned and deleted from Ambari, select FORCE DELETE.

 - Select Delete.